Alila Villas Koh Russey

-Cambodia is located in the South Western part of the Indo China Peninsula, and has a land mass of just over 18,000 sq km and a coastline of 435kms.
-It shares its borders with Thailand, Laos and Vietnam.
-You can still find impenetrable jungles along with temples abandoned long ago, mountain ranges, the Mekong River plus the vast Tonle Sap Lake.
+Cambodia is located in the South Western part of the Indo China Peninsula, and shares its borders with Thailand, Laos and Vietnam.
+Here you can will find impenetrable jungles along with temples abandoned long ago, vast mountain ranges, the Mekong River plus the wondrous Tonle Sap Lake.
 There are also beautiful white sandy beaches on the South West coast.

 GMT +7 hours